-Number and duration of meetings in 2016
+Meetings and running of meetings

-At the meeting held on May 9, 2014, the Board of Directors approved the rules on its operation and organisation, including the procedures for calling and running its meetings.
+At the meeting held on May 9, 2014, the Board of Directors approved the rules on its operation and organisation, including the procedures for calling and running its meetings112.

 In particular, Board meetings are called by the Chairman who, having examined the proposal of the CEO, determines the agenda and usually sends it five days prior to the scheduled date of the meeting to the Directors, standing Statutory Auditors and the magistrate of the Court of Auditors appointed to monitor the financial management of Eni and his replacement.